Group Areas Act: Provisions

 The Act empowered the Governor-General to declare certain geographical areas to be for the exclusive occupation of specific racial groups.
-In particular the statute identified three such racial groups: whites, coloureds, and natives.
+In particular the statute identified four such racial groups: whites, coloureds, indians, and natives.
 This authority was exercised on the advice of the Minister of the Interior and the Group Areas Board.

 Once an area had been designated for sole occupation by certain racial groups, the proclamation would not become legally effective for at least one year.
 Once this time had expired, it became a criminal offence to remain in occupation of property in that area with the punishment potentially being a fine and two years' imprisonment.

 The Act also applied to businesses with racial designation being applied on the basis of the individuals who held a controlling interest in the company.

 Impact

 The Act became an effective tool in the separate development of races in South Africa.
 It also granted the Minister of the Interior a mandate to forcibly remove non-whites from valuable pieces of land so that they could become white settlements.

 One of the most famous uses of the Group Areas Act was the destruction of Sophiatown, a suburb of Johannesburg.
 On 9 February 1955, 2,000 policemen began removing residents to Meadowlands, Soweto and erected a new white-only area called Triomf (Victory).

+Nelson Mandela said of the Act in his book, Long Walk to Freedom: